Where is the water department?

 When do I get my deposit back?

-The deposit is held on the account until the account is closed and all outstanding balances are paid.
+The deposit will be refunded to your account after twelve consecutive billing cycles that have been paid by the 15th of each month, or until the account is closed and all outstanding balances are paid.
 A check will then be mailed to the forwarding address.

 How can I pay my water bill?

 The City of Weimar accepts payment by check, cash, cashier's check, money order, and credit card.
 An inside window is available Monday - Friday, 8:00 a.m. - 5:00 p.m.